Utah Valley University Parking Services - Frequently Asked Questions (FAQ) and New

 to ensure usage conforms with their intended use.
 Please see the VENDOR page to learn more.

 - Utah Valley University is a busy campus.
-To better handle to increased usually increasing
+To better handle the increasing vehicle presence

 - The parking lot next to the Health Professionals building was changed to a regular